docker-archive/classicswarm/scheduler/filter/README.md

 #### Containers

-You can schedule 2 containers and make the container #2 next to the container #1.
+You can schedule 2 containers and make the container #2 next to the container #1 using it's name or ID.

 ```bash
 $ docker run -d -p 80:80 --name front nginx